 · Children should not attend the setting if they have a runny nose, even if they are feeling well, due to the increased risk of infection from bodily fluids and the increased physical contact that this will require from the practitioner.

 · Should any member of staff, parent, carer or child present symptoms of Covid-19 we will be requesting that you have a test carried out and inform the setting of the results.
-If the test is positive, the setting will be required to close and all children, parents, carers and staff will be required to isolate for fourteen days.
+If the test is positive, the setting will be required to close and all children, parents, carers and staff will be required to isolate for ten days.
 If the setting is open at the time of receiving information relating to a positive test, parents and carers will be contacted and must immediately collect their children.

 · The list of countries that have been removed from the government’s Coronavirus (Covid-19) travel corridors is changing rapidly.
 For the foreseeable future the following applies to travel to and from abroad: